dart-lang/language/working/0546-patterns/records-feature-specification.md

 the same types.

 The order of named fields is not significant.
-The record types `{int a, int b}` and `{int b, int a}` are identical to the type system.
+The record types `{int a, int b}` and `{int b, int a}` are identical to the type system and the runtime.
 (Tools may or may not display them to users in a canonical form similar to how they handle function typedefs.)

 ### Members